 - PHOTODIODES: Converts incident light rays into the current.

 - PHOTOTRANSISTOR: Converts incident light rays into CURRENT WITH INTERNAL GAIN.

-Applications of optical Sensor
+Applications of optical Sensors in iot development

 - Ambient Light sensors in our phones